-Now that I’ve calmed down, I want to share some reasons why I messed up and why you might mess up too if you’re not careful.
+Now that I’ve calmed down, I want to share some reasons why I messed up.
+You might mess up too if you’re not careful.
 These reasons are like car therapy for the soul.

 The car that gave me the most trauma was buying a 1989 BMW 6.35CSI.
 It was my dream car as a middle school kid while living in Kuala Lumpur, Malaysia.
-I found what I thought was a good condition one off Craigslist for $3,000 and bought it for $2,500 cash that day.
+I found one I thought was in good condition.
+It was on Craigslist for $3,000 and I bought it for $2,500 cash that day.

 I’ve always had this back luck car memory stuck in my head.
 So whenever there’s a car issue, I just automatically go through this routine of calling an independent auto-mechanic to fix it instead of going to the dealer.
 A car warranty never enters the equations.

 2) Wary of the auto dealer service department.

 We all know that going to the auto dealer service department is the most expensive option.
 Given I had owned so many used cars in the past, I was very aware of how much cheaper it was going the independent auto service dealer route.